woltapp/analytics-summer-intern-2022/README.md

 ### Thinking about the next steps
 In addition, answer the following:
-- What assumptions about the data have you made when creating your retention charts?
+- What assumptions about the data did you make when creating your retention charts?
 - Did you encounter any problems in the data?
 - Which additional data sources or business information do you think could be used to improve your solution?

 ### Deliverables to share with us
 1. Put together your visualizations and answers together in English into a presentation,  Jupyter Notebook or similar format.
 2. Share your SQL script (mention the dialect used),  which you used to arrive at your results

+When your solution is ready, put it as a zip file to Google Drive, Dropbox, OneDrive (or similar).
+Remember to check permissions!
+If we cannot access the file, we cannot review your solution.
+Please don’t store your solution in a public GitHub repository during the application period.